-David Syrus is Head of Music for the Royal Opera, where he has worked since 1971.
+David Syrus is the former Head of Music for the Royal Opera, where he worked from 1971-2017.

 For them he has conducted Mozart [“Le nozze di Figaro”, “Don Giovanni”, “Cosi fan tutte”, “La clemenza di Tito” and “Die Zauberflote”], Beethoven [“Fidelio”], Wagner [“Der fliegende Hollander”], Donizetti [“Don Pasquale”], Verdi [“La Traviata” and “Falstaff”], Janacek [“Jenufa” and “Katya Kabanova”], Strauss [“Salome”, “Elektra” and “Ariadne auf Naxos”], Bizet [“Carmen”], Smetana [“The Bartered Bride”], Britten [“The Turn of the Screw”] and Tippett [“The Midsummer Marriage”].
 For the Spoleto Festival 2003 he conducted Zemlinsky’s “Eine florentinische Tragodie”, and has conducted in many European and Japanese cities aria concerts with Vesselina Kasarova..
 In 2009 he conducted a new production of “Cenerentola” at the Tokyo Opera.
 At the Crested Butte Music Festival in Colorado he has conducted “Le nozze di Figaro”, “La Boheme”, “Carmen”, “Die Zauberfloete” and “L’Elisir d’Amore”.